Simplyprotein Restaurant-Style Protein Tortilla Chips Now Available In King Soopers Stores

 We share the same company values, with a strong culture to 'feed the human spirit' and do good in the communities where we live and work.”

-- Michael Lines, CEO, Wellness Natural Inc NYACK, NY, UNITED STATES, January 7, 2025 /EINPresswire / -- SimplyProtein , the B Corp-certified better-for-you brand of premium plant-powered protein snacks that are delicious and nutritious, announced today that King Soopers, the Colorado-based grocery chain, part of the Kroger Co., is now carrying the company's new Restaurant-Style Protein Tortilla Chips in its 119 stores across Colorado and Wyoming.
+- Linda Zink, President and Chief Commercial Officer, Wellness Natural Inc, ONTARIO, CANADA, January 7, 2025 /EINPresswire / -- SimplyProtein , the B Corp-certified better for you snack brand of premium plant-powered protein snacks that are delicious and nutritious, announced today that King Soopers, the Colorado-based grocery chain, part of the Kroger Co., is now carrying the company's new Restaurant-Style Protein Tortilla Chips in its 119 stores across Colorado and Wyoming.

-“We're looking forward to our Tortilla Chips joining the King Soopers family,” said Michael Lines, CEO of Wellness Natural Inc., parent company of SimplyProtein.“We share the same company values, with a strong culture to 'feed the human spirit' and do good in the communities where we live and work.
-And of course, we're happy to offer the folks of Colorado and Wyoming more opportunity to enjoy indulgent snacks that can actually be better for you.”
+“We're looking forward to our Tortilla Chips joining the King Soopers family,” said Linda Zink, President and Chief Commercial Officer of Wellness Natural Inc., parent company of SimplyProtein.“We share the same company values, with a strong culture to 'feed the human spirit' and do good in the communities where we live and work.
+And of course, we're happy to offer the folks of Colorado and Wyoming more opportunity to enjoy indulgent snacks that not only taste great but can actually be better for you.”

 Customers of King Soopers will enjoy SimplyProtein's category-shifting new offering, a delicious and authentic-tasting tortilla chip that people can feel good about feeding themselves and their families.
+These delicious new protein Tortilla Chips are delicious on their own, but are also great paired with your favorite dips and great to use in recipes as well.
 SimplyProtein's Restaurant-Style Protein Tortilla Chips are proof that great taste and protein can co-exist.
-Featuring excellent protein and fiber, and made from simple ingredients including quality pea protein grown and manufactured in North America, corn, and organic sunflower oil, each serving contains 7 grams of protein per 14 chips – significantly more than the 2 gram average of conventional chips – 140 calories, 7-8 grams of fat, just 11-12 grams of carbohydrates, and no added sugar.
-This better-for-you option is available in three delicious flavor profiles:
+Featuring excellent protein and fiber, and made from simple ingredients, including quality pea protein grown and manufactured in North America, each serving contains 7 grams of plant protein per 14 chips – significantly more than the 2 gram average of conventional chips – 140 calories, 7-8 grams of fat, just 11-12 grams of carbohydrates, and no added sugar.
+This better-for-you option will be featuring their 2 most popular flavor profiles at King Soopers:

 Sea Salt – The simplicity of sea salt compliments the sweetness of the toasted corn flavor and allows for versatility in dipping;